height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 At Los Siete Misterios we like to explore new horizons that allow us to expand the Siete Misterios experience.
 We already had our line of Clay Pot Mezcals and our Doba-Yej, but we wanted to go back to the root of Mezcal.

 Before the Mezcal trend, producers used to cook and distil different agaves together in the same batch.
 There was no “single variety” mezcal.
-We decided to launch this line of blends, or ensambles, to offer more complex Mezcals that honor the blending legacy of the spirit.
+We decided to launch this line of blends, or ensambles, to offer complex Mezcals that honor the blending legacy of the spirit.

 ESPADÍN/ CUISHE

-Mezcal Type: Angustifolia Haw/ Karwinksii
+Agave Type: Angustifolia Haw/ Karwinksii

 Cooking: Earth oven, using wood and river stones